check out our:

 Mr. Bennet treated the matter differently.
 "So, Lizzy," said he one day, "your sister is crossed in love, I find.
 I congratulate her.
 Next to being married, a girl likes to be crossed a little in love now and then.
 It is something to think of, and it gives her a sort of distinction among her companions.
 When is your turn to come?
 You will hardly bear to be long outdone by Jane.
 Now is your time.
 Here are officers enough in Meryton to disappoint all the young ladies in the country.
 Let Wickham be your man.
 He is a pleasant fellow, and would jilt you creditably."
 (24.26)

 All this was acknowledged to Mrs. Gardiner; and after relating the circumstances, she thus went on: "I am now convinced, my dear aunt, that I have never been much in love; for had I really experienced that pure and elevating passion, I should at present detest his very name, and wish him all manner of evil.
 But my feelings are not only cordial towards him; they are even impartial towards Miss King.
 I cannot find out that I hate her at all, or that I am in the least unwilling to think her a very good sort of girl.
 There can be no love in all this.
-My watchfulness has been effectual; and though I certainly should be a more interesting object to all my acquaintances were I distractedly in love with him, I cannot say that I regret my comparative insignificance.
-Importance may sometimes be purchased too dearly.
-Kitty and Lydia take his defection much more to heart than I do.
-They are young in the ways of the world, and not yet open to the mortifying conviction that handsome young men must have something to live on as well as the plain."
+My watchfulness has been effectual; and though I certainly should be a more interesting object to all my acquaintances were I distractedly in love with him, I cannot say that I regret my comparative insignificance."
 (26.28)